We Are Proud to Present...: Performances and reception

 The play was read at the Victory Gardens Theater in Chicago in August 2010 as part of their Ignition Festival of New Plays and received its world premiere at Victory Gardens in April 2012.
-It was later performed at the off-Broadway Soho Repertory Theatre in New York between November 15 and December 2, 2012.
+It was later performed at the Off-Off-Broadway Soho Repertory Theatre in New York from November 7 to December 16, 2012.

 Its European premiere was at the Bush Theater in London between February 28 and April 12, 2014.

 Other performances have included The Matrix Theatre Company in Los Angeles where the cast was nominated for an Ovation Award in 2013, in Washington, DC, and in Boston.

 The play received mixed reviews, mainly because of its attempted reach.
 Said one critic, "[The play] falters a bit in its cathartic stretch, but the work accomplishes something signally important: In recalling a traumatic chapter of African history, it magnifies the biases and conflicts that are inextricably part of the act of remembrance itself."